Raspi-it/windows-cmd-automation/README.md

 ## 2. Create command file
 To run your individual commands (in this case VScode automatically project creation) create a file in your USER Folder: C:\Users\USERNAME and name it "init.cmd".
 Insert your specific code.<br />
-Every doskey tag will create a alias for your specific command.
+Every doskey tag will create a alias for your specific command.<br />
 For Example:<br />
 ```
 @echo off